CalDymos/Klipper-arduino_mcu/README.md

 extends Klipper (klippy/extra) with an alternative way to communicate with some ATmega/ESP/SAMD/RP2040/ATtiny MCUs via serial port (UART) or Network
-(I use it for the Arduino Nano Every)
 The firmware for the MCU can/must then be programmed in the Arduino IDE.

 arduino_mcu is intended as an extension to the main mcu, e.g. to realize a spool manager, a controller for air filters or similar.